despresc/bensalem/doc/design.md

   binary files (e.g., pictures and graphics) they needs to use.
-- Represent different atomic archival entities and combinations of these: images, documents in particular markup languages, sequences of items (these being sub-items of a main item).
+- Represent different atomic archival entities and combinations of these: images, documents in particular markup languages, sequences of items (these being sub-items of a main item), entities without content (to represent non-digital things like people or places).

 Registries: